 - Plastic spatula

 Heat a nonstick pan over medium heat.
 Spray with spray oil.
-Measuring ¼ cup at a time, add ¼ cup of batter to pan, allowing a few inches of space in between pancakes.
+Measuring ¼ cup at a time, add ¼ cup of batter to the pan, allowing a few inches of space in between pancakes.
 Adjust heat to medium-low if necessary.

 Once both sides of pancakes are cooked, remove and lay on a cooling rack to completely cool if using for meal prep.
 Otherwise, stack them on a plate and cover them with a cloth to keep warm before serving.